Advertisement / Annons:

 Here is a histogram that show how it looks when the light source's color balance is wrong between the red, green and blue.
 The left peak is the red and blue on top of each other, to the right is the green channel.
 The range for a 14-bit DSLR camera is about 14000 ADUs, you must from that subtract the bias, in my Canon it's 2048 ADU.
 You have then left 12000 ADU that you can use, I try to have the peak at 6000 ADU or 8000 to all three colors before subtraction of the bias.

-This was the best I could get with this RGB lamp, have to set it to white and then filter with a pink colored plastic film behind the diffuser.
+This was the best I could get with this RGB LED bulb, have to set it to white and then filter with a pink colored plastic film behind the diffuser.
 With a better control of the RGB lamps color I don't need this pink filter.
 It's normal that the green is the brightest color, but that's not what we need for these master flats.

 Notice the histogram to the right how much different it looks.